OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 const AboutPage = () => (
   <Layout>
     <h1>About</h1>
-    <p>This application is a curated set of the best recipes around carefully
+    <p>This application is a curated set of the best recipes around, carefully
       selected just for our members.</p>
     <Link to="/">Home</Link>
   </Layout>